Lauren Johnson: Professional

 The former Oregon Track Club Elite athlete placed 4th at the 2015 USA Track & Field Championships, but she did not have an "A" standard qualifying time to punch her automatic ticket to the 2015 IAAF World Championships in Beijing.

-Thus began her summer European circuit in hopes of dipping under the necessary 4:06.50 in the 1500m or 4:25.20 in the Mile.

 On July 18 in Heusden-Zolder, Belgium at the 2015 KBC Night of Athletics meet, Johnson placed second, clocking 4:04.17 to secure her spot on Team USA.

 Johnson won the 2016 Sir Walter Miler in a meet, outdoor North Carolina state and personal record of 4:25.04 (and her first sub-4:30 Mile), and six days later, at the third stop on the BBTM Grand Prix Tour 2016, she won the ServiceNow West Chester Mile, stopping the clock at 4:31.33.

+Johnson coached cross country and track at Huntington University beginning in 2018.
+Following the arrest of the head coach and Johnson's husband, Nicholas, in 2020 for child seduction and kidnapping, Johnson was named head coach.
+Athletes filed a Title IX lawsuit in 2022 alleging sexual abuse by Nicholas and a program of forced doping by the coaches.
+Johnson was fired.
+The lawsuit was dismissed in 2023.

+Johnson continues to coach former Huntington University runner, Addy Wiley.

 Personal

-Johnson went to college on athletic scholarships for both track and basketball.
-Her husband Nick was named the Head Coach at alma mater from 2018 to 2020 (Huntington University).
-She took over for Nick in February 2021 following charges of identity deception and child seduction relating to a relationship with a member of the team while he was coach.

 Born and raised in Huntington, Indiana, she attended Huntington North High School prior to Huntington University, where she earned a degree in Exercise Science with a minor in Psychology.

 At Huntington University, Johnson earned All-American honors in track, cross country, and basketball.
 On her multi-sport background, she said, "I started playing basketball when I was 4 years old and that was my main sport all the way through college.
 I only began to focus on running once I graduated, so I'm pretty new to the elite level of track and field."

-Johnson was sidelined with injuries ahead of the 2012 Olympic Trials and 2013 USA Championships.
-In 2015, she qualified for the World Championships in Beijing, where she finished a semi-finalist, and had achieved the Olympic Standard for Rio in the 1500.
+Johnson is married to Nicholas Johnson.